jupyter-book/jupyter-book/docs/content/myst.md

 ```

 :::{seealso}
-The MyST-Parser documentation on [how directives parse content](myst-parser:syntax/directives/parsing), and its use for [including rST files into a markdown file](myst-parser:howto/include-rst), and [using `sphinx.ext.autodoc` in markdown files](myst-parser:howto/autodoc).
+The MyST-Parser documentation on [how directives parse content](myst-parser:syntax/directives/parsing), and its use for [including rST files into a Markdown file](myst-parser:howto/include-rst), and [using `sphinx.ext.autodoc` in Markdown files](myst-parser:howto/autodoc).
 :::

 (markdown/nesting)=
-## Nesting content blocks in markdown
+## Nesting content blocks in Markdown

-If you'd like to nest content blocks inside one another in markdown (for
+If you'd like to nest content blocks inside one another in Markdown (for
 example, to put a `{note}` inside of a `{margin}`), you may do so by adding
 extra backticks (`` ` ``) to the outer-most block.
 This works for literal
 code blocks as well.